Barbara Fialho: Modeling

 She has walked the Victoria's Secret Fashion Show in 2012, 2013,2014, 2015, 2016.
 2017 and 2018.
 She has been their fitting model since 2012 and has posed for a few pictures for the brand.

 She has walked the runways for Bottega Veneta, Givenchy, Diane Von Furstenberg, Loewe, Christian Dior, House of Holland, Alexander McQueen, John Galliano, Vivienne Westwood, Louis Vuitton, Jeremy Scott, Naeem Khan, Oscar de la Renta, Ralph Rucci, Antonio Berardi, Custo Dalmau, Temperley, Victoria's Secret, and the event Fashion Rocks.

 She has appeared in advertising campaigns for Roberto Cavalli, Givenchy, Missoni, Just Cavalli, Diesel, Levi's, Macy's, Amir Slama, El Palacio de Hierro, Meskita, Ugg, and Urban Decay.

 She appeared on the James Bond inspired music video of the song "Bright Lights Bigger City" of the American rapper CeeLo Green.

 Music

 Barbara Fialho has played guitar since age nine.
 In 2014, she began studying music at Juilliard School in New York.

 In 2014, she recorded a bossa nova album produced by Damon Martin in which she sings every song and plays the guitar in some of them.
 Her musicians include Abraham Laboriel and Justo Almario.
 She also released a single in 2017 called Samba e Amor featuring Seu Jorge, to whom she has referred to be one of her favorite musicians.

 In 2018, Fialho collaborated with Jo Mersa Marley, to release a single and music video called Um Beijo, this translates to English as “A Kiss”.

 Personal life

 In 2019, she married Rohan Marley, son of Bob Marley, in her home town of Montes Claros, Brazil.
-They had a daughter that same year, announced in a post from Fialho's official Instagram account, named "Maria".
+They had a daughter that same year.
 The couple divorced the following year.